deckhouse/virtualization/docs/USER_GUIDE.md

 ![](images/placement-nodeselector.png)

-In this example, there are three nodes in the cluster, two with fast disks (`disktype=ssd`) and one with slow disks (`disktype=hdd`).
+In this example, there are three nodes in the cluster: two with fast disks (`disktype=ssd`) and one with slow disks (`disktype=hdd`).
 The virtual machine will only be placed on nodes that have the `disktype` label with the value `ssd`.

 #### Preferred Binding (Affinity)